MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/jsdoc.md

  */
 ```

-You cn break out the attributes using the name of the key.
+You can break out the attributes using the name of the key.

 ```javascipt
 /**